John Caradja: Legacy

+"Great predator" and cultural patron

-Historian Paul Cernovodeanu provides an overview of Caragea's political legacy: he notes that, unlike his uncle Nicholas, who enjoyed a sound reputation in Wallachian literary sources, Ioan was vilified and cursed as the "great predator".
-This image was codified first by Dionisie, and later by Ion Ghica.
-It is also found in pamphlets put out by several Wallachian boyars, including an 1818 piece by Iordache Golescu, advertised as "published at the expense of those who are still left with some money".
-In 1959, critic Radu Albala revisited Golescu's account, noting: "its details on the savage taxation and exploitation [by Caragea] are funny in that bitter way, their humor thick as well as irresistible."
-A similar work, tentatively attributed to Naum Râmniceanu, inflamed passions by suggesting that Caragea and Ștefan Bellu wanted to set up a "New Greece" in Wallachia, which required them to decimate the boyar population.
+Historian Paul Cernovodeanu provides an overview of Caradja's political legacy: he notes that, unlike his uncle Nicholas, who enjoyed a sound reputation in Wallachian literary sources, John was vilified and cursed as the "great predator".
+This image was codified first by Dionisie Eclesiarhul, and later by Ion Ghica.
+Romanian folklore had coined the saying "thefts as in Karadzas' time" (Patrinelis' rendition).
+This depiction is also found in pamphlets put out by several Wallachian boyars, including an 1818 piece by Iordache Golescu, advertised as "published at the expense of those who are still left with some money".
+In 1959, critic Radu Albala revisited Golescu's account, noting: "its details on the savage taxation and exploitation [by Caradja] are funny in that bitter way, their humor thick as well as irresistible."
+A similar work, tentatively attributed to Naum Râmniceanu, inflamed passions by suggesting that Caradja and Ștefan Bellu wanted to set up a "New Greece" in Wallachia, which required them to decimate the boyar population.
 Unusually, a hill called Karadjaua or Carageaua is found outside Sănduleni in Western Moldavia.
-The claim that it commemorates Prince Ioan was seen as baseless by Constantin Jean Karadja.
+The claim that it commemorates Prince John was seen as baseless by Constantin Jean Karadja.

-Ionașcu argues that Ioan Caragea was overall a "vulgar spirit" with "reactionary" ideas, who could only garner praise from Friedrich von Gentz, and only in exchange for money.
-Another author, Radu Economu, contrarily finds that "for all his negative traits (greed, thirst for money) which resulted in his sad reputation, [Caragea] was a prince of high culture".
-In 1814, Stephanos Partzoulas dedicated his pioneering textbook of French grammar to Caragea and Nectarie.
+Patrinelis suggests that John Caradja's Romanian reputation was deserved, since Caradja, arriving to Wallachia at the peak of "administrative turpitude", "surpassed all his confrères in avarice".
+Ionașcu argues that he was overall a "vulgar spirit" with "reactionary" ideas, who could only garner praise from Friedrich von Gentz, and only in exchange for money.
+Another author, Radu Economu, contrarily finds that "for all his negative traits (greed, thirst for money) which resulted in his sad reputation, [Caradja] was a prince of high culture".
+Similarly, cultural historian Alkis Angelou argues that Caradja was "one of the three gifted and especially cultured Phanariote rulers", with the other two being the inaugural Phanariote Nicholas Mavrocordatos and the mid-18th-century Grigore III Ghica.
+In 1814, Stephanos Partzoulas dedicated his pioneering textbook of French grammar to Caradja and Nectarie.
 Daniel Philippidis, who taught for a while at the princely academy, praised the Bucharest court of 1816 as a "true refuge of Hellenism".
 However, he later grew dissatisfied with the quality of teaching, and emigrated to Moldavia.
-Legiuirea was also part of Caragea's enduring legacy in Wallachia.
-Editions of it were co-sponsored by an Aromanian physician and bibliophile, Constantin Caracaș.
-It remained in use under the Regulamentul regime, which only completed its civil-law provisions, but was finally nullified under the Civil Code of Romania.
-Its lengthy survival angered Wallachia's radical liberals: in 1851, the exile Cezar Bolliac prophesied that Legiuirea would end up being publicly burned.
-Looking back on the Phanariote period in the early 1900s, Beizadea George Barbu Știrbei argued that Legiuirea had only served to "abide by the obscurity" which allowed Princes to act as they pleased.
+Later dedications to the Prince include one by novelist Grigorios Palaiologos, appearing on both volumes of his O Polypathis (1839).